 Of the Gospels, only Matthew 27:19 describes Pontius Pilate as refusing involvement in Jesus's crucifixion: So when Pilate saw that he was gaining nothing, but rather that a riot was beginning, he took water and washed his hands before the crowd, saying, "I am innocent of this man’s blood; see to it yourselves."
 (ESV)

 Since according to the rules of the Roman Empire, calling oneself king was grounds for treason, Pontius Pilate ordered that the initials INRI be inscribed on Jesus's tomb after the crucifixion.
 In Latin, INRI stood for Jesus's name and his title of King of the Jews.
 Some believe the title was meant derisively, to mock Jesus for his lofty claim.

+The circumstances surrounding Pontius Pilate’s death in circa 39 A.D. are something of a mystery and a source of contention.
 According to some traditions, the Roman emperor Caligula ordered Pontius Pilate to death by execution or suicide.
 By other accounts, Pontius Pilate was sent into exile and committed suicide of his own accord.

 Some traditions assert that after he committed suicide, his body was thrown into the Tiber River.
 Still others believe Pontius Pilate’s fate involved his conversion to Christianity and subsequent canonization.
 Pontius Pilate is in fact considered a saint by the Ethiopian Orthodox Church.

 Regardless of what truly became of Pontius Pilate, one thing has been made certain—that Pontius Pilate actually existed.
 During a 1961 dig in Caesarea Maritima, Italian archeologist Dr. Antonio Frova uncovered a piece of limestone inscribed with Pontius Pilate’s name in Latin, linking Pilate to Emperor Tiberius’s reign.